Renderings courtesy of Patrick Vogel. Above: a rack that is also a bench. Brilliance courtesy of local architect Jon Glasgow.

-Bike racks serve a very simple purpose—and ultimately there’s no need to complicate them.
+Bike racks serve a very simple purpose—and ultimately there’s no need to complicate them or, in the name of “art,” making them not as useful.

 Even more, bike racks can significantly alter the city’s aesthetic: take New York back in 2008, where New Yorkers felt the Sheffield-style bike racks were outright ugly, prompting the NYDOT to host a contest for artists to design new racks.
 Talking Heads singer and avid cyclist David Byrne was then commissioned to do a series of site-specific bike racks: Wall Street got a dollar sign, Bergdorf Goodman got a high heel, MOMA got a Picasso shape…